 You may be responsible for developing and maintaining HR processes, hiring new staff or are in a role where understanding employee needs at a high-level are essential.
-If you work in HR or personnel, you may have considered developing a staff uniform policy for your organisation at some point - but where to start?
+If you work in HR or personnel, you may need to develop a staff uniform policy for your organisation at some point - but where to start?

-- Identifying the issues and setting goals
+- Identify the issues and set your goals

-- Creating a scope of work/project plan
+- Create a scope of work/project plan

-- Opening up communication
+- Informal communication

 - Start formal consultations

-Identifying the issues and setting goals
+Identify the issues and set your goals

 The first step towards creating a staff uniform policy is to clearly identify and outline any issues that you expect the implementation of the policy to resolve.
 You may have specific and regularly reported incidents of inappropriate or non-compliant uniform being worn.